CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

   2. The return value is always the same given the same arguments (*pure*).
   3. A function with both has referential transparency.

-It is easiest clarify these three with some examples.
+It is easiest to clarify these three with some examples.

 {% highlight js %}
 // Side effect free